Samsung/tizen-docs/docs/application/dotnet/guides/nui/imageview.md

     using Tizen.NUI.BaseComponents;
     ```

 2. It is assumed that image is in the resources directory.
-Create an instance of the `ImageView` class and pass path to image file as an constructor argument:
+Create an instance of the `ImageView` class and pass the path to image file as an constructor argument:

     ```csharp
     ImageView imageView = new ImageView(DirectoryInfo.Resource + "your-image.jpg");
     Window.Instance.Add(imageView);
     ```

-    You can also create the `ImageView` class instance separately and define the file path by setting its `ResourceUrl` property:
+    You can also create the `ImageView` class instance separately, and define the file path by setting its `ResourceUrl` property:

     ```csharp
     imageView = new ImageView();